MohamedTarekMetwally/Note_Keeper/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application where you do all the CRUD functions.
+I developed it with help of SQL LITE database.

 ## SAMPLES OF THE GUI